 On this page:

-The purpose of an intern in audiology license is to complete the necessary requirements to obtain an audiology license.
+The purpose of an intern in audiology license is to complete the necessary supervised professional experience requirements to obtain an audiology license.
 The internship is sometimes called an “externship” or “fourth-year” by graduate students.

 Application and Fee

-To apply for a new intern in audiology license, you must submit a completed license application (Apply Online, or see Intern In Audiology Application PDF) form along with the $75 application fee (includes one-year initial license).
+To apply for a new intern in audiology license, submit the online application along with the $75 application fee and required documents (includes one-year initial license).

-You must be currently enrolled in a professionally recognized accredited doctoral program as approved by the department.
+You must be currently enrolled in an accredited doctoral program as approved by the department.
 You must have completed all required academic and clinical course work for the doctoral degree to apply for an intern in audiology license.